alexandarp/terraform-vault-gcp-dynamic-secret/README.md

 # terraform-vault-gcp-dynamic-secret

-Requests a GCP OAuth Token then creates storage bucket using those credentials.
+Requests a GCP OAuth Token then creates a storage bucket using those credentials.

 This repository was tested with `Terraform v0.11.13` and `Vault v1.0.3`.